Data Counting Processing

 Reverse one register to another

-When one meter is connected downstream of another, it is necessary to subtract the one downstream from the one upstream to avoid double counting.
+When a meter is connected downstream from another, it is necessary to subtract the downstream meter from the upstream meter to avoid double counting.

-The rules are configured with the ID (long hexadecimal number) of each counter and the + or - signs.
+Rules are configured with the IDs (long hexadecimal number) of each meter and the signs + or -.

-The result of the rule will be applied in the validated data (see below).
+The result of the rule will be applied to the validated data (see below).

 Key